StarPlayrX/bigmac/README.md

       * Several reboots will happen
       * Once Monterey is installed, reboot to bigmac2's boot disk

-    * For Mac Pro 3,1 run the Telemtry post install by itself
+    * For Mac Pro 3,1 run the Telemtery post install by itself
-    * Then delete the APFS Snapshot by itself.
+    * Then run delete the APFS Snapshot by itself.
     * That the USB drive and see if it boots on your unsupported Mac

     * What doesn't work on Monetery Beta 2